-A sermon by Dean Scotty McLennan University Public Worship Stanford Memorial Church December 3, 2006
+LIVING IN THE END TIMES A Sermon by Dean Scotty McLennan University Public Worship Stanford Memorial Church December 2, 2012

 Today the liturgical year for Christians begins anew.
 It all starts with Advent, four Sundays before Christmas.
 "Be on your guard," warns Jesus in the gospel of Luke, "so that your hearts are not weighed down with...the worries of this life, and that day [that day of the coming of the Son of Man with power and great glory] does not catch you unexpectedly."
-Advent is on the one hand a time of waiting for Christmas, for the birth of the Christ child, but it's also a time of waiting for the days to come in our future when, as Jeremiah puts it, there shall be "justice and righteousness in the land."
-As we sang in the opening hymn, "Now is the time approaching, by prophets long foretold, when all shall dwell together, secure and manifold.
-Let war be learned no longer, let strife and triumph cease, all earth a blessed garden, and God the god of peace."
+Advent is on the one hand a time of waiting for Christmas, for the birth of the Christ child, but it's also waiting in the end times that will culminate when, as Jeremiah puts it, there shall be "justice and righteousness in the land."
+As we sang in the opening hymn, "O Come, O Come, Emmanuel...bind all peoples in one heart and mind; make envy, strife and quarrels cease; fill the whole the whole world with heaven's peace."

-How far we seem to be from those days to come, however.
-Carnage continues unabated in Iraq.
-Lebanon is a tinderbox.
-Jeremiah may speak of a promise made to the house of Israel and of Jerusalem living in safety, but that's far from the current reality.
-And then we have the genocide in Darfur, the scourge of AIDS in Africa and in many other parts of the world that we just noted Friday on World AIDS day, threats on the Korean peninsula, and the list of agony and torment seems endless.
-Yet, Jeremiah was not speaking at a particularly auspicious time either.
-He was confined in prison in Jerusalem by the Jewish King, Zedekiah, while the Babylonian army was besieging the city in 588 and 587 B.C.E.
+Where are we in relation to that notion of the end of time?
+Carnage continues in Syria and other countries like Afghanistan and Sudan.
+Jeremiah may speak of a promise made to the house of Israel and of Jerusalem living in safety, but that's far from the current reality in a fragile truce between modern Israel and the state of Palestine, which was formally recognized on Thursday by the United Nations General Assembly.
+Yet, Jeremiah was not speaking in particularly auspicious times either.
+He was confined in prison in Jerusalem by the Jewish King, Zedekiah, while the Babylonian army was besieging the city more than 2,500 years ago.
 By the end of the siege, the great Jewish Temple in Jerusalem had been looted and destroyed, the city itself lay in ruins, many Jewish leaders had been executed, and a significant portion of the population had been taken into exile in Babylonia, which we now call Iraq.
-Vi King Zedekiah himself was forced to watch his sons being executed; then the Babylonians gouged out his eyes and dragged him off to Babylon.
-In the midst of all this Jeremiah is saying in the name of God that in the days to come "I am going to bring...recovery and healing; I will ... reveal to them abundance of prosperity and security.
+King Zedekiah himself was forced to watch his sons being executed; then the Babylonians gouged out his eyes and dragged him off to Babylon.
+In the midst of all this, Jeremiah is saying in the name of God that in the days to come "I am going to bring...recovery and healing; I will ... reveal to them abundance of prosperity and security.
 I will restore the fortunes of Judah and the fortunes of Israel...There shall once more be heard the voice of mirth and the voice of gladness."
+Well, we have been living in the end times for a long time.